alajusticia/laravel-auth-tracker/README.md

 ## Compatibility

-- For now, this package isn't compatible with Laravel 8.
-I'm working on a v3 to support Laravel 8, meanwhile if your project is only based on Laravel Sanctum authentication you can install the [Laravel Sanctum Tracker](https://github.com/alajusticia/laravel-sanctum-tracker).
+- For recent Laravel versions, use [Laravel Logins](https://github.com/alajusticia/laravel-logins).

 - For previous versions of Laravel (v5.8, v6 and v7), use the [v2](https://github.com/alajusticia/laravel-auth-tracker/tree/v2).